sterling/gd-pi/README.md

 - Implement easy to use security layer (HMAC/encryption) on top of the NRF module.
 - Include implementation to interface with Arduino.
 - Implement garage door monitoring/control system.

+These goals have not yet been realized, but are a work in progress.